EverymanBio/pestalotiopsis/phylogeny/readme.md

 The following contains the steps used in compiling accessions, generating multisequence alignments, concatenation, tree building and visualization.

 ### Sequence Acquisition
-A list of type sequences containing ITS, TUB, and TEF accessions were constructed from prior work[^1].
+A list of type sequences containing ITS, TUB, and TEF accessions for _Pestalotiopsis_, including an outgroup using the species _Neopestalotiopsis saprophytica_, was constructed from prior work.[^1]

-A compiled list of Pestalotiopsis species and attached accessions was curated to remove repeat species and species outside of the target genus and formatted into the following CSV: [phylogeny/accessions.csv](accessions.csv)
+[accessions.csv](accessions.csv) was created with the compiled list of accessions.
+The list was curated by removing any repeat species and species outside of the target genus.

-An outgroup using the species _Neopestalotiopsis saprophytica_ was appended based on prior work.[^1].

 #### Retreiving Gene Sequences from Subject Genome
-ITS, TUB, and TEF regions of the subject Pestalotiopsis genome was obtaining using [seqkit](https://bioinf.shenwei.me/seqkit/) `v2.0.0` using the following command and a [primers.tsv](primers.tsv) containing primers targetting the regions of interest:
+ITS, TUB, and TEF regions of the subject Pestalotiopsis genome was obtained using [seqkit](https://bioinf.shenwei.me/seqkit/) `v2.0.0` using the following command supplied with [primers.tsv](primers.tsv) containing primers targetting the regions of interest:

 ```zsh
 cat consensus.fasta | seqkit amplicon -j 16 -m 2 -p primers.tsv --bed